adamreisnz/replace-in-file/README.md

 To do a dry run without making any actual changes, use `--dry`.

-A regular expression may be used for the `from` parameter by specifying the `--isRegex` flag.
+A regular expression may be used for the `from` parameter by passing in a string correctly formatted as a regular expression.
+The library will automatically detect that it is a regular expression.

 The `from` and `to` parameters, as well as the files list, can be omitted if you provide this information in a configuration file.